aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 .. note::

-  This PyTorch DDP support is available in the SageMaker PyTorch Deep Learning Containers v1.12 and later.
+  This PyTorch DDP support is available in the SageMaker PyTorch Deep Learning Containers v1.11 and later on GPU instances.

 Adapt Your Training Script
 --------------------------